Computer - ROM

-A ROM, stores such instruction as are required to start computer when electricity is first turned on, this operation is referred to as bootstrap.
+A ROM stores such instructions as are required to start computer when electricity is first turned on, this operation is referred to as bootstrap.
 ROM chip are not only used in the computer but also in other electronic items like washing machine and microwave oven.

 MROM (Masked ROM)

 The very first ROMs were hard-wired devices that contained a pre-programmed set of data or instructions.
-These kind of ROMs are known as masked ROMs.
+These kinds of ROMs are known as masked ROMs.
 It is inexpensive ROM.